Lawrence B. McGill: Career

 Lawrence McGill was a director, writer, and actor.
 McGill and Gertrude Shipman played a "dandy repertoire of plays" for Keystone Dramatic Company in opera houses across Ohio, Pennsylvania and New Jersey starting by November 1899.
 In 1909, McGill began producing plays, with Gertrude as the leading lady and Richard Gordon her new leading man, at the Lyric Theater in Buffalo, New York.
 They opened with Dorothy Hernan of Haddon Hall, an Elizabethan period piece.
-Shipman operated the Gertrude Shipman and Associated Players for other players for McGill's production.
+Shipman operated the Gertrude Shipman and Associated Players for other plays for McGill's production.

 McGill acted in and produced silent films between 1909 and 1918.
 He was the director-in-chief of All-Star Company in 1913.
 He produced Arizona that year and other previous films.
 He was on the board of governors of the New York Screen Club.
 Actor George Brott featured in two films produced by McGill, The Deserted Wife and Love's Young Dream, by 1925.
 He was brought on as a director at Champion Productions.
 He also worked for the New York Reliance-Mutual Company.